meli-lewis/goodreads/README.md

 2. Bookshelf column composed of greater than one value

 Let me know what might be a more elegant solution, but I made a second table to pull the bookshelf tags from the first so each tag might have its own row, with ISBN13 as its key.
 A couple of values in my dataset may be null because an ISBN13 value was not included, which I think is just a data problem on Goodreads' side, but perhaps you won't have that issue.

+3. Formatted full dates to Pandas datetime objects

+Not sure if this is everyone's favorite format, but this would be helpful for studying patterns over time.
+Changed the format on Date Added, Date Read, and Original Purchase Date.